Propelling the space economy

 Elevating our state as a premier space hub

-Join Arizona State University and fellow industry leaders for the second annual Space Summit on March 28, 2024, in Tempe, AZ, where you can explore Arizona's dynamic space ecosystem.
+Join Arizona State University and fellow industry leaders for the third annual Space Summit on March 20, 2025, at the Omni Tempe Hotel, where you can explore Arizona's dynamic space ecosystem.
 As the 5th largest employer in aerospace and defense manufacturing, boasting over 1,250 supply chain contributors, Arizona is involved in launch services, validation, component testing, space situational awareness, and mining.
 Discover its economic advantages for your organization and get access to unique student recruitment opportunities.

 Partners